-Investing and financing transactions that does not require the use of cash and cash equivalents and isexcluded from the preliminary consolidated statement of cash flows are as follows:
+Investing and financing transactions that does not require the use of cash and cash equivalents and is excluded from the consolidated statement of cash flows are as follows:

-- 1. Increase in additional paid-in capital amount by AZN 21,560 transferred from Government as an asset in terms of floating dock. - 2.
-Increase in share capital of the Group by transfer from the Government as a result of acquisition of ASCSC in the amount of AZN 383,397.
+- 1. In 2014 increase in additional paid-in capital amount by AZN 22,155 transferred from Government as an asset in terms of floating dock. - 2.
+In 2014 increase in share capital of the Group by transfer from the Government as a result of acquisition of ASCSC in the amount of AZN 383,397.